PavlePetrovic/Graxpo/README.md

 ## General info

 Graxpo site is full responsive site with some functionalities.
 I build it for practice from scratch.
 In this project I use external lightweight javascript library for counter section.
-Also, I have build mobile menu animation, hover animation for some sections, image-reviews slider section and validation for all forms.
+Also, I have build mobile menu animation, hover animation for some sections, image-reviews slider section and validation for all forms

 ## Technologies